huggingface/datasets/docs/source/share.rst

 The script also supports many kinds of compressed file types such as: GZ, BZ2, LZ4, LZMA or ZSTD.
 For example, your dataset can be made of ``.json.gz`` files.

-On the other hand, if your dataset is not in the supported format or if you want more control over how your dataset is loaded, you can write your own dataset script.
+On the other hand, if your dataset is not in a supported format or if you want more control over how your dataset is loaded, you can write your own dataset script.

 When loading a dataset from the Hub: